skyfielders/python-skyfield/skyfield/documentation/positions.rst

   if the light passes close to another large mass on its way to the observer.
-  This will happen if the object lies very near to the Sun in the sky, for example, or is nearly behind Mars.
+  This will happen if the object lies very near to the Sun in the sky, for example, or is nearly behind Jupiter.
   The effect is small,
   but must be taken into account for research-grade results.